“I am not what happened to me, I am what I choose to become.” Carl Justav Jung

 We all know of resilient leaders, those who have risen from the ashes like a phoenix and have managed not only to bounce back from adversity but to bounce forward.
 No one can avoid trouble and potential pit falls are all around us.
 Volatile times bring disruption and set backs for even the most successful among us.
-Some stumbles will be due to circumstances outside your control such as weather, geopolitical shocks or wider economic changes, but while you may not be able to control the situation at large you can control your reaction to it.
+Some stumbles will be due to circumstances outside your control such as covid-19, weather, geopolitical shocks or wider economic changes, but while you may not be able to control the situation at large you can control your reaction to it.

 The American Psychological society describes resilience as the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress.
 It is one of the most essential capabilities for bouncing back from leadership setbacks in today’s business world.
 Resilience is not a trait that people have or do not have, it is a set of behaviours, thoughts and actions that can be learned and adopted by anyone.
 Remaining resilient in the face of nagging doubt and harsh realities is hard, particularly in today’s business climate of rapid, fast paced, disruptive change.
 What such a climate requires is emotionally intelligent leaders who are able to absorb change while at the same time helping others to move forward and achieve success.

-During a recession resilience comes to the fore as businesses face into restructuring, mergers, job insecurity, re-organisations and downsizing.
+During a crisis resilience comes to the fore as businesses face into restructuring, mergers, job insecurity, re-organisations and downsizing.
 The majority of businesses have been impacted in some way by the current recession, with very few emerging unscathed.
 They have had to find a way to become more flexible and adapt to rapidly changing circumstances.

 Resilience is the ability to recover from stumbles or outright mistakes, but flexibility is not enough.
 To be truly resilient you need to: